malvikasharan/software_writing_skills_potsdam/Novice_Unix_Shell_handout.md

     $ ls -R -s

 A file or folder can be addressed with an absolute or a relative path.
 One can access the files in the current folder directly by using a relative path, which refers to the folder relative to the current path.
 To access files in different folder the absolute path should be provided which refers to the whole path (starts with /).
 For example, using pwd command the absolute path of the current working directory is displayed.

 By giving the name of the folder (in the current working directory or the full path of a folder somewhere else) one can see the contents of the folder:

+Try this and hit tab.

+    $ ls /root/Downloads/

+This is where you downloaded the example folders.

+We can use cd followed by a directory name to change our working directory. cd stands for “change directory”, which is a bit misleading: the command doesn't change the directory; it changes the shell's idea of what directory we are in.
+We can change our current directory by moving to /root/Downloads.

+    $ cd /root/Downloads

+Since all our examples are in the following specified directory, let's move there by cd and check what do you have there.

+    $ software_writing_skills_potsdam-master/software_writing_skill/examples

     $ ls examples

-We can use cd followed by a directory name to change our working directory. cd stands for “change directory”, which is a bit misleading: the command doesn't change the directory; it changes the shell's idea of what directory we are in.
-We can change our current directory by moving to 'examples' folder.

-    $ cd examples

-We can check the changed working directory by pwd and we can run ls -F to see the files in the current path.
+We can check the changed working directory by pwd and we can run ls -l to see the files in the current path.

 To go down to the directory enclosing the current files and folders we can use cd .., where .. refers to a special directory, meaning “the directory containing this one”, or more concisely, the parent of the current directory.
 If we run pwd after running cd .. we're back in the last location.